 I use this method on myself too!
 Check out my housecleaning method for busy moms.

 9. be consistent and have clear consequences if chores do not get done.

 Consequences can be as simple as, no dessert.
 Or no show for the day.
 I don’t really like the checkmark idea because its a lot harder to follow though with consequences a week after the offence.

 Try to make the consequences, easy to stick to and preferably something you can follow through with that day.

-Tips for Using Your kids Summer Chores Chart:
+Tips for Using Your kids free Summer Chore Chart:

 - laminate it so you can use it again and again.
 I got mine laminated at Office Depot for about $3 each.